DavidVollmers/Comfyg/docs/docs/getting_started.md

 comfyg add secret "SQLConnectionString" "Server=MySQLServer;Database=MyDatabase;User Id=sa;Password=Password!;"
 ```

 Secrets are handled separately because they need to be encrypted.
-Currently you can either choose to use the Comfyg API internal encryption or Azure Key Vault.
+Currently you can either choose to use the Comfyg store internal encryption or Azure Key Vault.
 For long-term security we recommend the latter one.

 You can read more about this [here](TODO.md).

 ## Use your Comfyg

-Now that you have setup your Comfyg API and put in some values you will want to use it in your program.
+Now that you have setup your Comfyg store and put in some values you will want to use it in your program.

 You can do this by adding the [Comfyg package](https://nuget.org/packages/Comfyg) to your project: